M-u-r-a-r-i/EcoLearn/README.md

 - **One source of truth, two representations** — YAML for authoring, Pydantic for runtime; the loader is the only boundary that reads YAML.
+- **One backend, many frontends** — everything runs through `platform_api`'s plain-data boundary, so Streamlit and Next.js share identical logic and a swap/addition touches zero backend code.
 - **The engine invents no pedagogy** — ordering/prereqs from the curriculum, mastery from the store; the engine only joins them.
-- **Plain-data returns at the boundary** — the precondition for a non-Python frontend.
 - **Fail open on judges, fail loud on inputs** — a failed critic shouldn't blank a lesson; a missing key or unknown student must surface immediately.
 - **Pre-generate offline, serve cached** — pay the multi-agent cost once; quota